sameersharmadev/fitfocus/README.md

   + <b>Hero section:</b> The hero section is carefully crafted to immediately capture attention.
 A bold headline, engaging imagery, and a prominent CTA button are strategically placed to draw users in and encourage sign-ups or interaction right from the start.

   + <b>Feature overview:</b> Following the hero section, the website highlights key features in a visually appealing format.
-This section succinctly presents the core offerings of FitFocus, helping users quickly understand the value proposition.
+This section presents the core offerings of FitFocus, helping users quickly understand the value proposition.

   + <b>How it works:</b> A dedicated section explains the process in simple terms, ensuring that users can easily grasp how the platform functions and what they can expect.